her-e/SIEM_Microsoft_Sentinel_Lab/README.md

 <p align="center">
 <img src="https://imgur.com/9diVHlc.png" height="80%" width="80%" alt="SIEM"/>

+Azure Security Feature: The creation of the virtual machine places our VM into a Virtual Network (vnet), which our Virtual machine is assigned an IP Address and Network Interface.
+We will use Network Security Group (NSG) to filter network traffic on Azure resources.
+Our Network Security Group will be based on dictating source and destination and network ports that are allowed or denied.

-- Create Inbound Rule within **Network Security Group (NSG)** to observe Brute Force attacks into the VM (This will open all ports and allow all network traffic into the VM):
+- Create Inbound Rule within **Network Security Group (NSG)** to observe Brute-force attacks into the VM (This will open all ports and allow all network traffic into the VM):

 <p align="center">
 <img src="https://imgur.com/9hz1vUN.png" height="50%" width="40%" alt="SIEM"/>

 ## Create Log Analytics Workspace